-The following is a summary of accounts and tolls receivable balances and related allowance as of December 31, 2022 and 2021:
+The following is a summary of accounts and tolls receivable balances and related allowance as of December 31, 2023 and 2022:

-2022 2021 Tolls receivable (billed) \$ 27,104,405 24,427,684 Accrued toll revenue - transactions still processing 4,831,503 5,278,827 Unbilled toll revenue 3,178,018 3,581,453 Accounts receivable 3,571,908 2,658,563 Late fee receivable 1,682,990 1,836,227 Total accounts receivable 40,368,824 37,782,754 Allowance for uncollectible tolls receivable (7,429,081) (3,978,187) Allowance for uncollectible late fee receivable (599,818) (643,598) Total accounts receivable, net of allowance for uncollectibles \$ 32,339,925 33,160,969
+2023 2022 Tolls receivable (billed) \$ 31,937,751 27,104,405 Accrued toll revenue - transactions still processing 4,531,697 4,831,503 Unbilled toll revenue 3,607,935 3,178,018 Accounts receivable 10,434,762 3,571,908 Late fee receivable 1,945,931 1,682,990 Total accounts receivable 52,458,076 40,368,824 Allowance for uncollectible tolls receivable (9,442,863) (7,429,081) Allowance for uncollectible late fee receivable (666,870) (599,818) Total accounts receivable, net of allowance for uncollectibles \$ 42,348,343 32,339,925

-With LPT tolls receivable, there are three stages accrued within the basic financial statements: accrued toll revenue (transactions in process for billing); unbilled toll revenue (transactions assigned to a customer account and are waiting to be billed); and tolls receivable (transactions that have been billed to a customer and are awaiting payment).
+With LPT tolls receivable, there are three stages at which tolls are accrued within the basic financial statements: accrued toll revenue (transactions in process for billing); unbilled toll revenue (transactions assigned to a customer account and are waiting to be billed); and tolls receivable (transactions that have been billed to a customer and are awaiting payment).
 Customers are generally billed each month for all toll activity incurred during the previous month and have 30 days to pay.
-If the first bill is unpaid, customers will be sent a second and third bill with a \$5 late fee assessed on the second bill only and have an additional 60 days to pay the outstanding tolls and fee.
-If still unpaid, the tolls may be remitted to a collection law firm where additional collection fees, including civil penalties and adjudication fees, may be assessed with a possible hold being placed on the customer's vehicle registration.
-ExpressToll customers with unpaid tolls may have their transponder deactivated, account converted to LPT, and may be remitted to the collection law firm where additional collection fees, including civil penalties and adjudication fees may be assessed with a possible hold being placed on the customer's vehicle registration.
+If the first bill is unpaid, customers will be sent a second and third bill with a \$5 late fee assessed on the second bill only and have an additional 30 days per bill to pay the outstanding tolls and fee.
+If still unpaid, the tolls may be remitted to a collection law firm where additional collection fees, including civil penalties and adjudication fees, may be assessed with the possibility of a hold being placed on the customer's vehicle registration.
+ExpressToll customers with unpaid tolls may have their transponder deactivated, account converted to LPT, and may be referred to the collection law firm where additional collection fees, including civil penalties and adjudication fees may be assessed with the possibility of a hold being placed on the customer's vehicle registration.
 Once converted, future tolls on these accounts will be at the higher LPT rate.
-Further, tolls charged to customers for LPT versus ExpressToll vary based on the approved two-tiered toll rates, which were effective beginning January 1, 2022.
-Based on the outstanding tolls and related late fees in fiscal years 2022 and 2021, the Authority has approximately \$8.0 million and \$4.6 million, respectively, in outstanding tolls and late fee receivables at year-end that are not expected to be collected within the next fiscal year.
+Further, tolls charged to customers for LPT versus ExpressToll vary based on the approved two-tiered toll rates, which were effective beginning January 1, 2023.
+Based on the outstanding tolls and related late fees in fiscal years 2023 and 2022, the Authority has approximately \$10.1 million and \$8.0 million, respectively, in outstanding tolls and late fee receivables at year-end that are not expected to be collected within the next fiscal year.